Damon Minor: San Francisco Giants

-Japan
+Philadelphia Phillies

+Minor struggled to begin 2003 and on May 19, he was traded to the Philadelphia Phillies in exchange for minor leaguer Mike Wilson.
+Minor spent the rest of the year with the Phillies' Triple-A team, the Scranton/Wilkes-Barre Red Barons.
+He became a free agent at the end of the season.
+During the offseason, Minor had laser eye surgery and lost 30 pounds.

+San Francisco Giants (second stint)

+On February 6, 2004, he re-signed with the Giants.
+He hit .302 for Fresno and again saw time in the majors.
+Minor appeared in 24 games for the Giants in 2004. and became a free agent after the season.

+On November 17, 2004, he signed with the Pittsburgh Pirates, but was released just one month later before the season began.

+Tohoku Rakuten Golden Eagles

-In 2005, Minor signed with the Tohoku Rakuten Golden Eagles of Japan's Nippon Professional Baseball, but was limited to 6 games because of injuries.
+In 2005, Minor signed with the Tohoku Rakuten Golden Eagles of Japan's Nippon Professional Baseball, but was limited to six games because of injuries.

 Post-playing career

 In 2007, Minor became a volunteer coach for his alma mater, the University of Oklahoma to help with their hitting.
 He currently resides in Edmond, Oklahoma.
 He co-owns a baseball academy and coaches a prep team.

+On December 5, 2024, Minor was hired to serve as an assistant hitting coach for the San Francisco Giants.
+On November 8, 2025, it was announced that Minor would not return to the team in 2026.

 Personal life

 Minor's twin brother, Ryan, was also a Major League Baseball player for the Baltimore Orioles and Montreal Expos.
 They were teammates at Oklahoma from 1993 to 1995.